|Qualification||P. Grad. Diploma, NFQ: Level 9; Major award|

 A one-year Level 9 full time postgraduate diploma programme, it is designed to provide in-depth knowledge of the dynamics of embedding an innovation culture within healthcare, and gain insights into the latest thinking on creative and practical implementation of new ventures within medicine.
 This programme is designed specifically for those working in healthcare who want to make a measurable difference in how healthcare will be delivered in the future.

-* To develop year-on-year a growing cohort of connected, and networked, innovation ambassadors within the National Health Services as alumni of Trinity’s Postgraduate Diploma in Healthcare Innovation.
+- You will join a year-on-year a growing cohort of connected, innovation ambassadors across the health service and health industry as alumni of Trinity’s HIHI Postgraduate Diploma in Healthcare Innovation

 The Postgraduate Diploma in Healthcare Innovation is a level 9 full-time one year course.
 It comprises of eight taught modules: six foundation modules and two project modules including methodology workshops and a practical field project.
 The programme will offer a fundamental grounding in key subjects such as design thinking and embedding a culture of innovation, process innovation, lean thinking and social innovation, innovation and health economics, healthcare, innovation and leadership.
 The practical project comprising two phases – will help the participants to identify and plan, with a view to implementation, an innovative solution applicable to each participants workplace.